eseporras/getdata_courseproject/README.md

 # getdata_courseproject
 ### Getting and Cleaning Data course project

+## Files

+This repo contains the following files:

+* README.md: This readme file.

+* run_analysis.R: R scripts producing a tidy data set.

+* CodeBook.md: Description of the features given in the tidy dataset.

+* tidy_averages.txt: Resulting tidy dataset, out of from running the R script.

 ## Overview

 The "run_analysis.R" script in this repo processes publicly available data collected from the accelerometers from the Samsung Galaxy S smartphone and fully described in the following link: